mariebrandenburg/mariebrandenburg.github.io/_projects/intersection-buddies.md

 ### Convex Intersection Bodies of Polygons ###

 Intersection bodies are not always convex.
 In fact, it is known that every star body has an affine translation such that its intersection body is non-convex.
-We investigate this question for intersection bodies of polytopes, focussing on the 2-dimensional case.
+In a current work in progress together with [Chiara Meroni](https://merochia.wixsite.com/chiara-meroni) we consider the behaviour of an intersection body of a polytope when translating the polytope and pose the following question:

+> *For a fixed polytope $$P$$, what is the set of translations $$t$$ such that the intersection body $$I(P+t)$$ of $$P+t$$ is convex?*

+Our results on the 2-dimensional case can already be found in my PhD Thesis (Chapter 4.6).
 Surprisingly, it turns out that every polygon has only finitely many transpositions such that its intersection body is convex, and the number of such translations is at most 5.

-This is current work in progress together with [Chiara Meroni](https://merochia.wixsite.com/chiara-meroni).
-The results on the 2-dimensional case can already be found in my PhD Thesis (Chapter 4.6).
+We expect the results on the general case to appear on the arXiv soon.

 &nbsp;